cc32d9/eosio_payout/README.md

 ## Smart contract actions and tables

-The following actions are available for users:
+Only actions and tables for user calling are listed below.

 ### action: `newschedule`